lvjiaxuan/release/README.md

 2. I don't want to network fetching locally(like GitHub Rest API / npm publish, .etc), while in CI env is more efficient.
 3. perform the heavy jobs like compile / build in CI env is more efficient.

 As mentioned above, I have put the bump job and CHANGELOG generation in the local environment, eliminating the need for an additional `git pull`.
-This tool also supports for the release to be sent along with the notes from the previously generated CHANGELOG.md.
+This tool also supports for the release to be sent along with the notes from the previously generated CHANGELOG.
 Moreover, let's take advantage of CI workflow as much as possible to do other heavy job.

 > The testing job, a heavy job which has to be performed at the very beginning in the local environment.
 Until now, I haven't found a better way.